Cup-of-Code/pico-w/sensor-examples/P20_Vibration_Sensor/README.md

 # Vibration Sensor
-The code prints "Vibration detected..." if sensor pin value change to low.
-This sensor depending on the manufacturer could have low sensitivity.
+The code prints "Vibration detected..." if the sensor pin value changes to low.
+Depending on the manufacturer the sensor could have low sensitivity.

 ![](connection/Vibration_Sensor_bb.png)